Removal from Jurisdiction Solicitor

 If your child’s other parent has removed your child from the UK unlawfully, our child contact order solicitor in London can assist with providing advice about the options available to you, if there has been a breach of Child Arrangements Order.

 Our assistance during this stressful time can include making an application for a court order which will require the child to be returned to their place of habitual residence.

 Applications to prevent a child from being removed from the country

 If your partner is proposing to remove your child from the country, it can be a daunting situation with concerns on how you will maintain contact with them.
 It may be possible to obtain a Prohibited Steps Order, which can prevent the other parent from removing the child from the UK.

 Our removal of children solicitor can provide specialist advice on your options.
 We can guide you through the steps of obtaining a Prohibited Steps Order to prevent your child from being taken out of the country.
 Our solicitor will be there each step of the way, from preparing for the hearing through to providing hearing representation.

 Applications to remove or relocate children

-Following relationship breakdown, one parent will usually be the primary carer i.e. they will have child residence, meaning the children will live with them on a day-to-day basis.
-If there are no issues with the other parent, it is not necessary to obtain a court order to reflect where the children live.
-Theoretically, parents with Child Arrangements Order may take their children abroad for up to 28 days, without the other parent's permission.
+Theoretically, parents with a Child Arrangements Order may take their children abroad for up to 28 days without the other parent's permission.
 However, if a Child Arrangements Order states that the other parent may spend time with the children on a regular basis, it is important not to breach this.
 Therefore, parents should try to reach an agreement about holiday plans, if at all possible.

-When an application is made to the court for permission to remove the children from the jurisdiction, the court will focus upon what is in the child’s best interests and it will be important to show the court how the child will maintain their relationship with the absent parent once the move has taken place.
+When an application is made to the court for permission for removal from jurisdiction, the court will focus on what is in the child’s best interests.
+It will be important to show the court how the child will maintain their relationship with the absent parent once the move has taken place.